isaacs/jic-jack-jo/sketching.md

 return the game info object for just one game, specified by id, with the game state description.

-If the game is not visible, and has started, then return a 403 Forbidden.
+If the game is not visible, and has started, then return a `403 Forbidden`.

 If the HTTP-Accept includes "application/json+comet", and an If-Modified-Since, then keep the connection open as long as possible, until the game has a new change since that time.
 At that point, return the new game state and close the connection immediately.